nextgin/commons-datetimeperiod/README.md

 ### `boolean touchesWith(DateTimePeriod period)`

-Check if two periods touch.
+Whether a period touches with another period.
 Two periods touch if the end of one period is exactly the start of the other.

 ```java
 DateTimePeriod period1 = DateTimePeriod.make(